 You've got to hand it to China.

 However, a list composed of predominately Chinese bridges, many of them land-bound high-speed rail affairs, does not a good list make.
-This is why we've taken a wider-angle approach that includes a superlative Chinese span but also the longest bridges out there based on type and geographic locale.
+This is why we've taken a wider-angle approach that includes a couple superlative Chinese spans but also the longest bridges out there based on type and geographic locale.

 From the Willamette River to the Bosphorus strait to a recent addition that spans the mighty Brahmaputra in far northeastern India, all of these bridges — suspension, cable-stayed, cantilever, continuous truss, floating, bascule, covered, you name it — are impressive feats of engineering in their own right, like the Akashi Kaikyō Bridge (pictured) that stretches the Akashi Strait in Japan.
 And while many of these bridges are shiny and newly built works of modern infrastructure, others are decades-old landmarks that come equipped with fascinating, sometimes troubled histories.

 Have you traversed any of those exceptionally lengthy bridges?

 Editor's note: This gallery has been updated since it was originally published in June 2017.